 Ideal for travel enthusiasts, this course will exemplify how you can use Google Maps to draw and template a desired city and make a unique work of art.

-This Photoshop-based map illustration class is meant for intermediate users with a baseline knowledge of the digital medium.
+This Photoshop-based map illustration class is meant for intermediate users with a baseline knowledge of this software.
 Nevertheless, the methods taught by Anne can also be applied to Adobe Illustrator.

-Skillshare is a great place to learn — sign up for a monthly/yearly subscription or enjoy the free 1-month trial at the link below!
+Skillshare is a great place to learn — sign up for a yearly subscription or enjoy the free 1-month trial at the link below!

 Illustrated Maps on Your iPad in Procreate + 18 FREE Stamps and Brushes